Christiane Amanpour: Refusal to wear a headscarf

-Stance on Syria

-In late 2013, Amanpour raised the argument for intervention in Syria against the Assad government, which has been fighting against Syrian opposition forces.
-She has appeared on several news programmes in the UK in which she has criticized the Obama administration for its non-interventionist approach to Syria.
-Her advocacy of intervention was criticized in The Huffington Post by Michael S. Lofgren.

-PBS
+Public Broadcasting Service

 In May 2018, it was announced that Amanpour would permanently replace Charlie Rose on PBS after he was fired due to allegations of sexual misconduct.
 Her new program, Amanpour & Company, premiered on PBS on 10 September 2018.
 From the time of Charlie Rose's departure from PBS until the new show premiered, Amanpour was aired on PBS stations, as Amanpour on PBS.

-In 2020, Christiane Amanpour has been doing the PBS daily program, Amanpour & Company, from her home in England, due to the COVID-19 pandemic.
-Her program continues to be seen on television on PBS at many stations in various areas of the US, including at least 4 TV stations in the greater Los Angeles region of southern California.
+In 2020, Amanpour hosted the PBS daily program Amanpour & Company from her home in England due to the COVID-19 pandemic.
+Her program continues to be seen on television on PBS at many stations in various areas of the US, including at least four TV stations in the greater Los Angeles region of southern California.

+In April 2023, Amanpour misspoke and said that Israeli shooting victims Lucy, Maia and Rina Dee had been killed in a "shootout" instead of a "shooting," while the family was travelling in a car in the West Bank.
+Amanpour contacted the father of the family to personally apologise for misspeaking and subsequently did the same on her show.

+In October 2025, Amanpour issued an apology for comments she made earlier that day regarding Israeli hostages recently released after over two years of captivity by Hamas.
+In her original remarks, Amanpour suggested the hostages "were probably being treated better than the average Gazan" because Hamas used them as bargaining chips, which sparked significant backlash.
+She later expressed regret, calling her comments "insensitive and wrong."